tyeborg/algorithms-quadtree-project/README.md

 ## Project Evaluation
 *"Excellent job!
 Congratulations."* - Roberto Murcio

 The Quadtree is programmed from scratch with a robust and well-designed strategy.
 The tree’s leaves hold the triplet T. The code allows the user to perform more than one search by longitude and latitude and provides the functionality to end the program.
 The output is presented in the form of a table, where each column is labelled.
 Coding style is remarkable (proper use of data frames in Python); sensible variable names; proper comments and indentation).

-**Grade**: 92.00 / 100.00
+**Grade**: 92.00 / 100.00 (*Code Task was worth 40% of the overall assignment*)

 <img width="914" alt="Screen Shot 2022-08-24 at 1 01 12 AM" src="https://user-images.githubusercontent.com/96035297/186286710-112a22a3-b990-4a96-8a9c-7387b824bc39.png">